 With over 4 million residents, Melbourne is the second largest city in Australia and is renowned as Australia’s knowledge and cultural capital.
 Situated on the picturesque tree-lined banks of the Yarra River, in 2016 it was voted ‘The World’s Most Liveable City’ by the Economist Intelligence Unit for a sixth consecutive year.

 Melbourne is a thriving and cosmopolitan city with a unique balance of graceful old buildings and stunning new architecture surrounded by parks and gardens.
 It’s also home to some of the world’s most outstanding communities of research and innovation, and is the birthplace of Australian film, television, art, dance and music.
 The city’s major draw card is its research institutes and academia that facilitate world-leading contributions to key economic sectors.
 Melbourne offers a sophisticated multi-cultural lifestyle, hidden laneways abundant with arts, museums, festivals, sporting events, food, wine, shopping and much more.
 Melbourne really is the place to be.

-Melbourne also comes alive at night with the most live music venues in Australia, and a burgeoning number of chic and groovy inner city bars and restaurants for every level and style of socialising imaginable.
+Melbourne also comes alive at night with the most live music venues in Australia, and a burgeoning number of inner city bars and restaurants for every level and style of socialising imaginable.
 On top of all of this, Melbourne is also the gateway to the Great Ocean Road, the Twelve Apostles and Victoria’s most admired beaches.

 To find out more about what Melbourne has to offer, visit www.visitmelbourne.com.
 You can, once you have arrived, also receive tailored advice by visiting the Melbourne Visitor Centre at Federation Square, open from 9am to 6pm every day.